 One way to minimise the risk of rebounding on the weekend is to use your glucose fuel gauge as a guide throughout the week to ensure you are eating enough.
 If you ensure you’re not running on empty during the week, you’ll be less likely to ‘fall off the wagon’ on the weekend when you have more opportunities to eat less-than-optimal foods.

 While you don’t need one for Data-Driven Fasting, continuous glucose monitors (CGM) are becoming more popular lately.
 While most people use CGMs to try to flatten their glucose response after eating, they can be much more useful in identifying when you need to eat.

 The chart below shows my glucose ranges over the past six weeks of wearing a CGM.
 I’ve been doing some experiments to see how different exercises and foods affect my blood glucose.

 While it might look pretty flat in the chart above, if you zoom in and look at the range, you can see a more distinct pattern, with a morning low at around 8-9 am and another one around 5 pm.
 Based on this, I have set up reminders on my phone to make sure I remember to eat at 9 am and 5 pm.

-In our DDF Challenges, we see many people with elevated morning glucose (due to Dawn Phenomenon).
-However, you can see my pattern is lower in the morning, particularly after I’ve gone for a bike ride.
-It doesn’t rise much after that through the day but it then tends to rise a lot more after my PM meal.
-I’m still working on moving more of my daily calories to the morning so I’m less hungry at night.
+In our DDF Challenges, we see many people with elevated morning glucose due to the dawn phenomenon.
+However, my pattern is lower in the morning, particularly after I’ve gone for a bike ride.
+It doesn’t rise much throughout the day, but it then tends to rise a lot more after my PM meal.
+I’m still working on moving more of my daily calories to the morning, so I’m less hungry at night.